3urobeat/output-logger/README.md

 No parameters.
 Returns these informations about the active progress bar as an Object:
 - `progress` - Number between 0 and 100 representing the current progress of the active progress bar

+### detachEventListeners()
+No parameters.
+Detaches all process event listeners attached by the library.
+This is needed if you re-import the library after clearing the require cache to avoid creating duplicate event listeners.
+(You probably don't need this function if you don't know that you need this function :D)

 &nbsp;